 Essential to the practice of emergency medicine is the acquisition of procedural skills.
 Procedural skills laboratories are held twice a year in the Jefferson Medical College’s Department of Anatomy cadaver lab.
 In the fall of the academic year, residents teach surface anatomy to the first year Jefferson medical students and demonstrate invasive procedures.
 In the spring, a dedicated procedural skills laboratory is done to teach and assess procedural skills.
 Procedures include lateral canthotomy, needle and open cricothyroidotomy, pericardiocentesis, needle and open chest tube thoracostomy, and venous cutdown.
 These sessions afford our EM residents the opportunity to practice and perform needed skills.

-Two ultrasound fellowship-trained faculty members (Bon Ku, MD, MPP and J. Matthew Fields, MD) provide a dedicated ultrasound training experience to the EM residents.
-Beginning with the 2011-2012 academic year, an ultrasound fellow from the just-established Ultrasound Fellowship in the Department of EM will serve as an additional dedicated ultrasound instructor for the resident.
+Three ultrasound fellowship-trained faculty members (J. Matthew Fields, MD, Bon S. Ku, MD, MPP and Arthur Au, MD) provide a dedicated ultrasound training experience to the EM residents.
+An ultrasound fellow in the Ultrasound Fellowship in the Department of EM will serve as an additional dedicated ultrasound instructor for the resident.

-Currently, our EM residents have 4 weeks of formal ultrasound training during their residency.
-Residents have a two week rotation in their first and third years where they have at least 8 eight-hour scanning shifts and are paired with an RDMS ultrasonographer.
-During the two week period, a number of ultrasound textbooks are made available for assigned readings.
+Currently, our EM residents have 4 weeks of formal ultrasound training during their first year of residency where they have at least 8 eight-hour scanning shifts and are paired with an RDMS ultrasonographer.
+During the rotation, a number of ultrasound textbooks are made available for assigned readings.
 Each resident performs ultrasound scans on ED patients who require an ultrasound based upon their clinical presentation.
 The ultrasonographer teaches the practical aspects of ultrasound performance.
 All scans are recorded and saved for later review by our ultrasound-trained faculty.
-At least 6 hours outside of the scanning shifts are dedicated to in-person review of the resident-performed ultrasounds.
+Each Monday of the rotation the resident participates in a formal three-hour didactic session along with review of ultrasounds done by the ultrasound faculty and fellow.

 In addition to the 4 formal weeks of ultrasound training, residents have access to three SonoSite MicroMaxx ultrasound machines (two are located at TJUH and the third is located at Methodist Hospital) and are .
 The machines include curved array, linear array, phased array and endovaginal transducers.
 Residents are encouraged to use ultrasounds when clinically applicable.
 All scans done in the EDs of Thomas Jefferson University Hospital and Methodist Hospital are reviewed by the EM ultrasound faculty.